12 Easy Entryway Cleaning Hacks

 7. Baseboards

 Start by vacuuming the area.
-The reFRESH team uses Magic Erasers to make scuffed baseboards look new again.
+Shaw Taylor, Omokhodion and Burgess use Magic Erasers to make scuffed baseboards look new again.
 Be sure to wipe down the wall with a damp cloth afterward to get rid of streaks.